AnnKuts/PeremohaSports/server/README.md

 ## **Project Overview:**

-**PeremohaSports** is a **gym management system** that provides convenient tools for recording and managing data about the gym, rooms, class types, qualifications, memberships, attendance etc. The system is designed to facilitate administration and improve the\*efficiency of gyms through comprehensive analysis and monitoring of their activities.
-It also provides convenience for customers, enabling them to effectively manage their gym experience and track their progress.
+**PeremohaSports** is a **gym management system** that provides convenient tools for recording and managing data about the gym, rooms, class types, qualifications, memberships, attendance etc.

 ### **Team Members:**